RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The CP/M-IDE system supports up to 4 active CP/M "drives" (files) of nominally 8 MBytes each.
 There can be as many CP/M drives stored on the FAT32 formatted disk as desired, and CP/M-IDE can be started with any 4 of them.
 Collections of hundreds of CP/M drives can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.

 All CP/M-IDE builds provide over 56kB of free TPA to the user's CP/M applications.
-The RC2014 Mini and RC2014 8085 build (& RC2014 8085CF) BDOS origin is `0xE400`.
+For the RC2014 Mini and RC2014 8085 buildS the BDOS origin is `0xE400`.
 The RC2014 Pro build (CF Module) and the SIO Module build (with IDE Hard Drive Module) BDOS origin is `0xE300`.

 <div>
 <table style="border: 2px solid #cccccc;">